gristlabs/grist-core/README.md

 The default Docker image is `gristlabs/grist`.
-This contains all of the standard Grist functionality, as well as extra source-available code for enterprise customers taken from the the [grist-ee](https://github.com/gristlabs/grist-ee) repository.
+This contains all of the standard Grist functionality, as well as extra source-available code for enterprise customers taken from the [grist-ee](https://github.com/gristlabs/grist-ee) repository.
 This extra code is not under a free or open source license.
 By default, however, the code from the `grist-ee` repository is completely inert and